DRMALEK/Resource-Efficient-Deep-Learning-Hub/README.md

 Welcome to the Resource-Efficient Deep Learning Hub!

-This repository is dedicated to aggregating milestone papers, open-source libraries, and key resources focused on resource efficiency in computer vision.
+This repository is dedicated to aggregating milestone papers, open-source libraries, and key resources focused on resource efficiency.

 ---